 Journal Entry, January 4, 2020

-Dear Jesus, why does it feel like trouble is on the horizon?
+Dear Jesus, why does it seem like trouble is on the horizon?
 I’m getting close to publishing my first book, as you have asked me.
 I remember that you told me that it would be published at the beginning of the next Civil War.
 As I look forward to this year Lord, I feel a sense of dread.

+“Daughter,

-Daughter, you are standing on the cusp of the greatest move of my Spirit in human history.
+You are standing on the cusp of the greatest move of my Spirit in human history.
 It’s what you have been preparing the land for in South Carolina.
 South Carolina is a refuge state, and many are getting ready to come and seek refuge here.
 South Carolina is also where the Revolutionary War and the Civil War began.
 It will be a spearhead for this next outpouring of my Spirit.
 So, yes, it will be a time of turmoil, but also a time of great good.

 Also, at each point that I show you, I want you to give the land communion.
 Just as communion is an act to remind you of what I’ve done at the cross by giving my body and blood for you, so give that also to the land for the healing in the land.
 Obey and trust me!

 -Papa God”